oasci/pitt-biosc1540-2024s/biosc1540/syllabus/index.md

 <br>
 **Office hours:**

--   Monday 4:00 pm - 5:00 pm in 219A Langley
+-   Monday 4:00 PM - 5:00 PM in 219A Langley
--   Wednesday 6:00 pm - 7:00 pm on Zoom
+-   Wednesday 6:00 PM - 7:00 PM on Zoom
--   Friday 11:00 am - 12:00 pm in 219A Langley
+-   Friday 11:00 AM - 12:00 PM in 219A Langley

 ## Description

-This course is designed to give students a broad understanding of how computational approaches can be used to solve problems in biology.
+This course gives students a broad understanding of how computational approaches can solve problems in biology.
-Both the biological and computational underpinnings of the methods will be addressed.
+We will also explore the biological and computational underpinnings of the methods.

 ## Prerequisites